 Bur Oak Injury Law represents children and families across central Missouri in a wide range of injury cases.
 If you're unsure whether your situation gives rise to a legal claim, a free consultation costs nothing and carries no obligation.

-Before founding Bur Oak Injury Law, attorney Chris Miller served as a government attorney in the Missouri Department of Labor and administered the Division of Workers' Compensation — the state administrative body where disputed injury claims are heard and decided.
-He has spent his career understanding how insurance companies and defense teams evaluate injury claims, what evidence they look for, and where weak cases lose.
-That insider perspective drives how he builds every child injury case — including birth injury claims that require lifetime cost projections and expert medical testimony.
+Before founding Bur Oak Injury Law, attorney Chris Miller served as a government attorney for the State of Missouri — giving him firsthand knowledge of how government agencies and insurers evaluate, process, and sometimes undervalue complex injury claims.
+That insider perspective drives how he builds every child injury case, including birth injury claims that require lifetime cost projections and expert medical testimony.

 Common birth injury conditions that may arise from medical negligence include: